 Reasons You Should Do Business With Us:

 To schedule an appointment with Kacal's Auto and Truck Service in Houston, give us a call at 713-747-8076 or schedule an appointment online.
-Kacal's Auto and Truck Service - Serving Individuals and Fleet Customers throughout the Houston area since 1949.
+Kacal's Auto and Truck Service - Serving Individuals and Fleet and Commercial Customers throughout the Houston area since 1949.